jbcodeforce/flink-studies/docs/architecture/flink-sql.md

 show create table orders;
 ```

-[See the getting started](../coding/getting-started.md) to run locally with a sql client connected to a Job Manager and Tsk manager running in docker.
+[See the getting started](../coding/getting-started.md) to run Flink open-source locally with a sql client connected to a Job Manager and Task manager running in container.

 ### Main use cases

 Flink and Flink SQL can be used in two main categories of application:

-1. Reactive application, event-driven
+1. Reactive application, event-driven function
 1. Data products with real-time white box ETL pipeline: schematizing, cleaning, enriching for data lake, lake house, feature store or vector store.

 ## Parallel with Database